Nuitka/Nuitka-website/doc/doc/download.rst

    .. note::

-      The versions of the MSI have a different numbering scheme in their filenames, explained in the user manual.
+      The versions of the MSI have a different numbering scheme in their filenames, explained in the User Manual.

       Also, it's recommended to use PyPI and pip based installation on Windows, as MSI cannot be used e.g. with ``virtualenv`` and other